Sample Application

 extra_buttonthat opens a modal summary for the current persisted bulk selection - a row-level

-extra_actionthat disables itself with a tooltip when the book has no description - semantic field-level list-cell tooltips on the
+extra_actionthat disables itself with a tooltip when the book has no description - an opt-in modal

 --pc-tooltip-bg/--pc-tooltip-fg - a guarded row (